-A credit union's earnings performance has an effect on its long-term survivability.
-A credit union can retain its earnings, expanding its capital buffer, or put them to work addressing problematic loans, potentially making the credit union better prepared to withstand economic trouble.
-However, credit unions that are losing money are less able to do those things.
+How successful a credit union is at earning money affects its long-term survivability.
+A credit union can retain its earnings, expanding its capital cushion, or put them to work addressing problematic loans, potentially making the credit union better able to withstand financial trouble.
+Credit unions that are losing money, however, are less able to do those things.

 On Bankrate's test of earnings, USC scored 18 out of a possible 30, better than the national average of 10.11.

 One indication that the credit union is running ahead of its peers in this area was its earnings ratio of 0.00 percent in our test, above the average for all credit unions.